 Put on a helmet to avoid potential head trauma if things start falling down on you.

 Stay put in your basement or shelter for the duration of the tornado.

 Do not leave your basement until you are given the all clear from authorities.

 AFTER A tornado hits

 Picking up the pieces after a tornado hits your home and your neighborhood can be daunting and even dangerous.
 Your house could be damaged, trees could be uprooted or you might need to clean up a flooded basement.
+Another common repair is the need to replace windows.
 Here are some things to do when dealing with the tornado aftermath:

-Proceed with caution as you leave your home as there could be a gas leak, downed power lines, or loose materials that may fall on you.
+Proceed with caution as you leave your home as there could be a gas leak, downed power lines, biohazard waste or loose materials that may fall on you.

 Take pictures of the damage for your insurance company.

 Put pets on a leash or in a crate so they do not run around and get into areas that may hurt them.